microsoft/edc-showcase/README.md

 ## Setup

-- create 3 Keypairs, one for each connector
+- create 3 private keys and the associated DID document containing the corresponding public key in JWK format.
+You will find a utility script for that purpose in `scripts/did` (use the `-h` option for more details on how to use it).
 - pre-define three Hub URLs (ideally they should look exactly how ACI URLs or AKS URLs are generated)
-- for each connector:
+- on every request, generate a JWT signed with the connector private key that you previously generated and containing:
-    + generate a DID Document containing the Public Key and its Hub URL on ION or as Web DID
+  + the DID URL as claim (payload)
-    + generate a JWT on every request (signed with connectors Private Key) containing the DID URL as claim (=payload) and an expiration date (t+5min)
+  + an expiration date (t+5min)
 - create a certificate and a private key in `*.pem` format as well as the corresponding `*.pfx` file:
   - generate the files:
      ```bash
      openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
      openssl pkcs12 -inkey key.pem -in cert.cert -export -out cert.pfx
      ```
   - store the contents of `cert.pfx` in an environment variable named `TF_VAR_CERTIFICATE` (assuming `bash` syntax):
     ```bash
     export TF_VAR_CERTIFICATE=$(<PATH/TO/cert/cert.pem) # the "<" is important!
     # to verify:
     echo $TF_VAR_CERTIFICATE # should print the pem-encoded certificate
     ```

 ## Build it